Research Interests

 Mesoscale Convective Systems

 Mesoscale convective systems are important contributors to the warm-season precipitation climatology of the central and eastern United States.
-We are particularly interested in the structure and evolution of rear-inflow jets, which typically form as a mesoscale convective system initially becomes tilted against the direction of the environmental vertical wind shear.
-Our group is using idealized numerical simulations to better understand how rear-inflow jets evolve in response to environmental changes mimicking those which mesoscale convective systems experience at night.
-We will soon begin a study in which we quantify the contributions of convectively generated gravity waves, line-end vortices, and the environmental flow to this rear inflow.
-Our group is also interested in how MCS intensity, structure, and propagation are influenced by mesoscale environmental heterogeneity, particularly as MCSs cross shorelines.
+We are particularly interested in the structure and evolution of mesoscale convective systems’ rear-inflow jets, which typically form as a mesoscale convective system initially becomes tilted against the direction of the environmental vertical wind shear.
+With funding from the Dept. of Energy, we are using radar-derived observations and large-eddy-scale real-data numerical simulations to quantify the contributions of low-frequency gravity waves, line-end vortices, and the environmental flow to this rear inflow for mesoscale convective systems during MC3E and PECAN.

 For a full publication listing with accessible summaries, please see the Publications page.
 A simple publication listing is available in Prof. Evans’ Curriculum Vita.
 Citation information is available in Prof. Evans’ Google Scholar profile.